cs340-24/color_sort/cpp_ver/README.md

 After completing a level, it will load the next level in the file, until the user quits the game or all levels in the file have been completed.

 #### Where to Find Game Input Files:
-Input files containing multiple levels per file are in the games directory.
+Input files containing multiple levels per file are in the games directory. <br>
 The level_files directory contains directories with individual files for each level.

 ## Game Input Files